-Land Charges - The Council is a defendant in proceedings brought by a group of Property Search Companies for refunds of fees paid to the Council to access land searches data.
-During 2013/14, the Council settled one claim, plus interest, for £25,200, however costs remain outstanding.
-A second group of Property Search Companies is also seeking to claim refunds.
-The Council has been informed that the estimated value of those claims at present is £54,000 plus costs.
-Four further search companies have indicated that they also wish to make claims, but no information has yet been received as to their value.
-It is still possible that additional claimants may come forward to submit claims for refunds.
-A reserve of £25,000 has been earmarked for future claims, see note 7.
+Land Charges - The Council is involved in proceedings brought by groups of Property Search Companies for refunds of fees paid to the Council to access land searches data.
+One claim has been settled, however a second group of companies is also seeking refunds, and the Council remains in negotiations with regard to these claims.
+The latest estimate of the value of outstanding claims is £59,000 plus costs.
+It is still possible that additional claimants may come forward, and a reserve of £25,000 has been earmarked for any such future claims, see note 6.

-NNDR Appeals - The Business Rate Retention regime introduced on 1 April 2013, introduced a liability on the Council for refunding ratepayers who successfully appeal against the rateable value of their properties on the rating list.
-A provision of £222,400 has been established to represent the Council's estimated share of these liabilities at 31 March 2014.
+NNDR Appeals - The Business Rate Retention regime places a liability on the Council to refund ratepayers who successfully appeal against the rateable value of their properties on the rating list.
+A provision of £710,900 has been made, representing the Council's estimated share of such liabilities at 31 March 2015.